 Focused on Growing Production

-Phase 1: 250,000 - 350,000 ounces annual production by leveraging existing mill and land package
+Phase 1: 250,000 - 350,000 ounces annual production by leveraging off existing infrastructure

-Phase 2: 400,000 to 500,000 oz annual production, will require another mill expansion
+Phase 2: 400,000 to 500,000 oz annual production

-Sabodala Gold Mine
+Sabodala Gold Mine - Operations

 The Sabodala Gold Mine that anchors Teranga's West African operations is located in a region of Senegal that has only recently been opened for mining and exploration.
 The region is emerging as a significant new gold camp, with more than 10 million ounces of resources already discovered.
 The Sabodala gold project is the only large-scale gold mine to come into operation in Senegal.

-As of December 31, 2012, the Sabodala gold mine had proven and probable reserves of approximately 1.6 million ounces of gold included in measured and indicated resources of 2.9 million ounces of gold and inferred mineral resources of 1.7 million ounces of gold.
+As of June 30, 2013, the Sabodala gold mine had proven and probable reserves of approximately 1.40 million ounces of gold included in measured and indicated resources of 2.89 million ounces of gold and inferred mineral resources of 1.87 million ounces of gold.

 Over $500 million has been invested to date.